How to Deal With Stress

+Learning how to deal with stress can feel overwhelming when you are unsure about the first step.
 If you want to start changing your inner world of thoughts and emotions through your unconscious beliefs, there is one thing I advice you to take a good look at: How much of your day do you spend in a stress response?
+How do you currently deal with stress?
 I want to talk about why it’s important to break the stress cycle if you want to make sustainable changes, and show you examples of how you can do that.

 Stress is not bad.
+It’s when we don’t know how to deal with stress that can cause problems.
 It gives signals to your cells to step it up.
 A training session that pushes your limit is a form of stress to the body that gives it a boost – to grow more muscles, for synapses to fire faster etc. The stress response helps us accomplish things we might not have been able to do otherwise.
 Run faster, lift heavier, get ourselves to safety.
 Stress in itself is not bad, it actually helps us grow.
 It’s when it becomes a chronic state that we run out of fuel and tire ourselves out.
 And get stuck in the stress response loop.

-Then add a layer: self judgment.
+Then add a layer: self judgment – which makes dealing with stress even more emotionally complex.
 “If I just had left home earlier” or “Why am I always late?”

 Cue emotional response of feeling like a failure.
 Nervous system immediately responds with sending the signal to the body, and we tense even more, hunching over and closing the area around our heart from the emotional pain.